dioday45/TheDataFreaks/index.md

 What drives people to take part in specific elections?

 As our dataset contains only votes of election, it is not particularly straightforward to know what influences the voters not to vote.
 To address this, we create a balanced dataset by pairing (for a given election) a voter and a non-voter that have similar voting statistics.
-Then we conduct a logistic regression, incorporating two key features: the number of contacts from the voter who voted before him and a binary variable representing contact between the voter and the person running for election[^4].
+Then we conduct a logistic regression, incorporating two key features: the number of contacts from the voter who voted before him and the number of contacts between the voter and the person running for election[^4].
-It turns out that the two features have coefficients XX for the first one and YY for the second one.
-The regression showed a pseudo R-squared of XX and a p-value of 0 for both our features.
+It turns out that the two features have coefficients 0.89 for the first one and 1.75 for the second one and a p-value of 0 for both our features.
 This is an important breakthrough for us as we have here two major key players that drive the participation of users.
 We should hurry to advise Bob to engage with more people in order to have more voters who participate in his election.

 [^4]: Paper of Cabunducan, G. https://ieeexplore.ieee.org/document/5992657